RIM shares rise 6 percent as Goldman jumps on BB10 bandwagon

 Jankowski said she believes more applications will be available for BB10 than had been expected because BlackBerry users typically download a relatively high number of paid apps, which is an enticement to app developers.

-By midday, RIM's shares had jumped up more than 6 percent on the Nasdaq to $11.78 (7.35 pounds), while its Toronto-listed shares rose by a similar margin to C$11.72.
+By midday, RIM's shares had jumped up more than 6 percent on the Nasdaq to $11.78, while its Toronto-listed shares rose by a similar margin to C$11.72.

 RIM shares, which have plunged about 90 percent from a 2008 high of more than $148, have risen some 75 percent in the last two months as the company moves closer to the launch of the new devices.

-RIM promises its new devices will be faster and smoother than previous smartphones, and will have a large catalogue of apps that are crucial to the success of any new line of smartphones.
+RIM promises its new devices will be faster and smoother than previous smartphones, and will have a large catalog of apps that are crucial to the success of any new line of smartphones.

 Earlier this month, Jefferies & Co analyst Peter Misek, who has been one of RIM's biggest critics, raised his rating and price target on the stock.